morskyjezek/jezek-site/_posts/2022-07-17-interactive-neh-grants-map-demonstration.md

   - mapping humanities
   - data curation
 tags:
-  - python
+  - tools
   - neh
   - geospatial
   - humanities data
 classes: wide
 ---

-This post continues with "Wrangling Humanities Data," a [series](/categories/#mapping-humanities) that outlines a data curation project using publicly-available grant data provided by the National Endowment for the Humanities (NEH).
+This post continues with my occasional humanities data [series](tags/#humanities-data), a series that outlines a data curation project using publicly-available grant data provided by the National Endowment for the Humanities (NEH).
 This installment uses the [geospatial dataset previously created]({% post_url 2021-01-19-cleaning-transforming-data %}) and describes how to display the data in an interactive map on the web.

 *As in the [previous post]({% post_url 2021-01-22-mapping-neh-data-by-state-1960s %}), you can also download a [version of this post](https://github.com/morskyjezek/neh-grant-data-project/blob/main/3c-mapping-for-the-web.md) from the GitHub repository along with all of the data discussed here.
 File references discussed below are included in the same [neh-grant-data-project repository](https://github.com/morskyjezek/neh-grant-data-project).*

 # Mapping the data on an interactive, web-based map

-The [previous posts](/tags/#humanities-data) walked through the process of using the geojson data to create geospatial visualizations by mapping points on geoshapes.
+Although my previous essays have explored various data-related topics, this post continues a theme of [mapping humanities data](/categories/#mapping-humanities).
+Previous installments walked through the process of preserving, transforming, and visualizing this data, which is a list of grants awarded by the NEH during the 1960s (the agency's first five years).
 This post demonstrates how to create interactive, web-friendly maps more familiar to everyday users.
 The goal is to plot the grant information from the 1960s on a map background that allows zooming in and out,